 A Urinary tract infection, or UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections are more often found in women than men.
-The symptoms of a urinary tract infection can be painful and uncomfortable but can be easily treated by your OBGYN when caught early on.
-The highly trained OBGYNs at CNY Women’s Healthcare have extensive experience diagnosing and treating patients for UTIs.
-If you are experiencing symptoms of a UTI or have a reoccurring infection, please call (315) 446-4400 or request an appointment online to schedule an appointment at our OBGYN office in East Syracuse today!
+The symptoms of a urinary tract infection can be painful and uncomfortable but can be easily treated when caught early on.
+The OBGYNs at CNY Women’s Healthcare provide testing for UTIs and can offer treatment based on your test results.
+If you are experiencing symptoms of a UTI or have a reoccurring infection, please call (315) 446-4400 or request an appointment online to schedule an appointment at our gynecology office in East Syracuse today!

 - Kidneys (acute pyelonephritis): a severe kidney infection that includes symptoms such as a high fever, bloody/cloudy urine, and nausea and vomiting

 - Bladder (cystitis): inflammation of the bladder caused by a bacterial infection, which typically results in frequent and painful urination